jzabroski/Home/Docker/README.md

 ## Docker tips
 1. Deploy based on a hash, not a label.
     1. People can change a label, but not a hash.
+2. Switching between Windows and Linux containers with Docker for Windows  https://www.containerstack.io/docker-on-windows-switch-to-windows-linux-mode/

 Copy the debugger in your dockercompose file
 Is this still needed?
 ```docker